 If the party who wants to move on pushes their own agenda then this can be enormously damaging as the other person perceives they are under threat and goes into shut down mode.
 They may feel threatened and react in that way.
 They may simply refuse to engage at all.
 It can be frustrating for the person who wants to move on to wait but this can often produce the quickest resolution (this may of course feel counter intuitive).
 If any level of communication breaks down then often the parties will end up in acrimonious court proceedings which can take a year to sort out and be very expensive.
 By giving the person at the start of the recovery process time to heal and grieve they may then come to the table to talk about things in a relatively short space of time and be able to negotiate a constructive resolution relatively quickly from their new place of accepting the end of the relationship.

-If you’d like tips and support to help you manage your post separation arrangements then why not sign up to our free mailing list and get them direct to your inbox?
-You’ll get loads of tips along the way to help you mange your separation constructively too.
-We also have a separate list for professionals working with separating couples or individuals.
-This includes resources for professionals to share with their clients and details of our forthcoming training workshops and networking events.
+If you’d like to get these blogs and other resources for support directly into your inbox why not sign up for our free mailing list.
+We also have a separate mailing list for professionals working with separating couples.
+This will include details of our forthcoming training workshops and networking events..